News

 Hacker Lexicon: What Is a Side Channel Attack?

 Prof. Daniel Genkin helps to explain why side channel attacks continue to happen in this article.
-Genkin has been involved in identifying a number of flaws that have been vulnerable to side channel attacks, enabling attacks such as the Meltdown, Spectre, RAMBleed, and Foreshadow attacks.National Public Radio: June 18, 2020
+Genkin has been involved in identifying a number of flaws that have been vulnerable to side channel attacks, enabling attacks such as the Meltdown, Spectre, RAMBleed, and Foreshadow attacks.Delaware Quietly Fielded An Online Voting System, But Now Is Backing Away

 Delaware briefly deployed a controversial internet voting system recently but scrapped it amid concerns about security and public confidence, comments from Prof. J. Alex Halderman.New method ensures complex programs are bug-free without testing